About administrative appeals

-The Administrative Appeals policy explains the process by which a housing provider can appeal an administrative decision made by the AHO and how the AHO will deal with the appeal.
+The Administrative Appeals Policy explains the process by which a housing provider can appeal an administrative decision made by the AHO and how the AHO will deal with the appeal.

 An administrative decision is a decision the AHO makes in relation to regulation of housing providers and as a funding agency.
 This includes decisions on registration, resource allocation and funding.